 After a mere 20 minutes away from the ferry port, the island comes into view as we enjoyed the view of the sea and the refreshing sea breeze.

 The ferry arrives at a harbor on Okinoshima Island.
-Though I was a little nervous at first, wondering what to expect from the unexplored areas of an uninhabited island, the idyllic scenery seen from the entrance of the island gave a countryside vibes not unlike those of the mainland.
-When you cross the pier you will come to a wide, open lawn, with information offices and even places where you can spend the night.
+Though I was a little nervous at first, wondering what to expect from the unexplored areas of an uninhabited island, the idyllic scenery seen from the island's entrance gave a countryside vibes, not unlike those of the mainland.
+When you cross the pier, you will come to a wide, open lawn, with information offices and even places where you can spend the night.

 A nostalgic island walk!